ahmadmdabit/ai-utils-extension/README.md

 4. Click **"Back"** to return to the main view.
 5. Select up to 3 open tabs you wish to process.
 6. Select one or more operations (e.g., "Summarize").
+7. For translation operations, select your target language from the language options (English, Turkish, Arabic, or custom).
-7. Click **"Start Processing"** and watch the results appear in real-time.
+8. Click **"Start Processing"** and watch the results appear in real-time.

 ## 📜 Development Conventions